The Library’s Mission

 8. Local Authors

-An effort is made to acquire titles by local (Northampton and the towns in the Pioneer Valley) authors, artists, and producers that are published by mainstream publishers and whose work fits within our collection development guidelines.
-Titles that are self-published are not added to the collection unless there is a compelling reason to do so (valuable local content, high local interest).
-Local authors’ works are integrated into the general collection.
-An exception is the Susan Howard Case Poetry Collection, which was named in memory of a local poet who contributed to the library’s rich poetry community through her volunteer service.
-The non-circulating collection consists of donated poetry books and chapbooks by Pioneer Valley poets and locally published literary journals.
+An effort is made to acquire titles by local (Northampton and towns in the Connecticut River Valley) authors, artists, and producers that are published by mainstream publishers and whose work fits within our collection development guidelines.
+Local authors’ works are integrated into the general or special collections as appropriate.

 9. Children’s and Young Adult materials